Thinking beyond borders

 Luxembourg applies the OECD transfer pricing guidelines for multinational enterprises and tax administration, as well as certain provisions set forth under the BEPS actions.
 Hence, the Luxembourg tax authorities may raise transfer pricing questions when the employee is being paid by an entity in one jurisdiction but performing services for the benefit of the entity in another jurisdiction and no corresponding recharge is performed, in other words, if a cross-border benefit is being provided.
 The transfer price would be dependent on the nature and added value of the services performed.

 Luxembourg has data privacy laws.

-Luxembourg does not restrict the flow of European or foreign currency into or out of the country/territory.
+Luxembourg does not restrict the flow of European or foreign currency into or out of the country/jurisdiction.

 All information contained in this publication is summarized by KPMG Luxembourg, Société coopérative, a Luxembourg entity and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
 This document has been prepared on the basis of the Luxembourg income tax law (law modified on the 4 December 1967); the Luxembourg domestic tax rules; the tax circular n° 95/2 L.I.R. of 27 January 2014 (impatriate workers); The Double Tax Treaties in force with Luxembourg (OECD Model); the Web site of the Luxembourg Social Security authorities; publicly available jurisprudence and the current practice in Luxembourg; all currently applicable on 31 March 2019.
 The document will not be updated, unless a written request received from you.
 The document cannot be communicated to third parties without the express written permission of KPMG Luxembourg.